 Have You Been Injured in an ATV Accident?
 Contact Sam C. Mitchell & Associates Today

 Nearly 100,000 Americans are severely injured in ATV accidents each year.
 Contact Sam C. Mitchell & Associates if you have questions about liability issues or require legal representation.
-Our trial-tested legal team has over 125 years of collective experience and a remarkable track record of successful case results.
+Our trial-tested legal team has over a century of collective experience and a remarkable track record of successful case results.
 We can investigate your case, identify any negligent parties, and help you pursue a positive case result that safeguards your standard of living.

 Contact Sam C. Mitchell & Associates at (618) 505-1660 to schedule a free consultation.
 We provide our services on a contingency fee basis – you don’t pay unless we win!